TAMU-CPT/galaxy-apollo-docs/doc/Apollo.rst

 Credentials
    Username and password.
 Also may be used to mean an "API Key" which you can consider as a combined username and password

+Site
+   This is sometimes used to mean your lab or organisation.
+Generally the people who have both deployed an Apollo instance for you, and you work with to annotate a genome.

 GMOD, GBrowse, JBrowse, Apollo, what's it all mean?